AngieMurphy/AngieMurphy.github.io/_posts/2016-10-2-OOP: Week Six.md

 ## What's in your way?
 Staying focused.
 Despite not taking a full semester, I'm a bit overwhelmed by the work that needs to be accomplished by Friday.
 What we've learned in OOP the past two weeks will need a lot of reviewing for me to feel fully prepared for my exam on Thursday.
 I'm struggling on a task at work that is also stressing me out!
-I switched from a 40 hr week this summer to a 10 hr and I feel like I'm moving so slowly!
+I switched from a 40 hr week this summer to a 10 hr week and I feel like I'm moving so slowly!

 ## What will you do next week?
 Study and get an early start on my next Graphics assignment!
 I also hope to make good progress on a task at work.
 I keep facing the challenge of deciding